-The SFMP (initially created under the CSA Z809-02 standard) has undergone several revisions since its inception to accommodate changes in signatory members, DFA boundaries and continual improvement of initial indicators relative to effectiveness monitoring.
-This latest version of the SFMP1 reflects substantive revision in 2011, in order to meet the current CSA Z809-08 standard and standardize SFMP content across various operations.
+The SFMP has undergone several revisions since its inception to accommodate changes in signatory members, DFA boundaries and continual improvement of initial indicators relative to effectiveness monitoring, as well as CSA standards revisions.
+Substantive changes to the SFMP occurred in 2011, in order to address the CSA1 standard requirements, as well as to standardize SFMPcontent across various operations.
+This current version of the SFMP reflects the requirements of the CSA standard's requirements (CSA Z809-16).

 Current signatory members include: